rwu-exelixis/python-graph-visualization/docs/source/tutorials/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Graph Visualization for Python by Neo4j documentation
+Tutorials
 =====================================================

-This is the documentation for the `neo4j_viz` Python library by Neo4j for creating interactive graph visualizations.
+This chapter contains Jupyter notebook tutorials for the `neo4j_viz` package.

 .. toctree::